 Which EaseUS Alternative is best for your Data Recovery?

 I’ll tell you upfront that all of these alternatives are good.
-If you are a layman and only have a couple of deleted files that you want to recover then the free trial of Stella Data Recovery is a good choice and even Data Rescue 5.
+If you are a layman and only have a couple of deleted files that you want to recover then the free trial of Stellar Data Recovery is a good choice and even Data Rescue 5.

 If you are looking for more regular use then the best advice I can give you is to go for a full version and pay for it.
-Although CD Recovery Toolbox is completely free it will only let you access files on beat-up CD’s and DVD’s.
+Although Recovery Toolbox for CD is completely free it will only let you access files on beat-up CD’s and DVD’s.
 For finding lost or deleted files on hard drives you need to choose one of the others.

 Remo Recover offers a lot for the money and you can search for files by type which makes scanning faster.
 The people behind this application have been in the data recovery business for a long time and the product reflects that.